Swelling is due to excess fluid in the tissues. The fluid is predominantly water.

 Another cause of swelling of the lower legs is pooling of blood in the legs.
 Many obese, middle-aged or older people normally have a small amount of swelling at the end of the day due to blood pooling.
 This swelling typically goes away by morning.
 Blood can also pool in the legs if the valves in the veins are widened or damaged (chronic venous insufficiency) such as may occur in people who previously had blood clots in the legs.
 In such people, the swelling usually does not go away overnight.

 Many women normally have some swelling during the later stages of pregnancy.
-However, women who have a large amount of swelling, particularly if swelling also involves hands and face and is accompanied by high blood pressure, may have preeclampsia (see Complications of Pregnancy: Preeclampsia), which can be dangerous.
+However, women who have a large amount of swelling, particularly if swelling also involves the hands and face and is accompanied by high blood pressure, may have preeclampsia (see Preeclampsia and Eclampsia), which can be dangerous.

 Swelling that is confined to a single limb or part of a limb is most commonly caused by